rumangerst/OpenInftyLoop/docs/index.md

 # Credits

 This game uses the [Godot Engine](http://godotengine.org/) version 3.
+This game uses sound effects created by *Lokif* obtained from https://opengameart.org/content/gui-sound-effects and the "Xylophone A" effect created by *DANMITCH3LL* obtained from https://freesound.org/people/DANMITCH3LL/sounds/232004/.
-The sound effects were obtained from https://opengameart.org/content/gui-sound-effects The background music is [Garden Music by Kevin MacLeod](https://incompetech.com/wordpress/2015/12/garden-music/).
+The background music is [Garden Music by Kevin MacLeod](https://incompetech.com/wordpress/2015/12/garden-music/).

 # Screenshots